embarklabs/subspace/packages/docs/src/api.md

 Returns an observable that returns the maximum value in a stream of events in an input observable

 **Parameters*
-1. `cb` - `String/Function`(optional): An event identifier or function that transforms the data in the event to allow for simple comparison to determine the maximum value of a stream of events.
+1. `cb` - `String/Function`(optional): An event attribute/property identifier (if of type `String`) or function that transforms the data in the event to allow for simple comparison to determine the maximum value of a stream of events.

 **Returns**
 `RxJS Observable` which will stream the maximum value for a stream of events from an input observable, defined as either the simple arithmetic maximum value emitted by the input observable or the maximum value as defined by the comparison defined by `cb`